Physics & Astronomy

 (as opposed to being "in progress").
 You should send it to the Geneseo

-Registrar's office, and also send Dr. pogo an email to tell him that it's on
+Registrar's office, and also send Dr. Pogo an email (or a copy) to tell him that it's on

 Core Requirements at Geneseo